Arthur Rubinstein: Music and career

-In a reflective muse, Rubinstein once noted "It is simply my life, music.
+It is simply my life, music.
 I live it, breathe it, talk with it.
 I am almost unconscious of it.
 No, I do not mean I take it for granted—one should never take for granted any of the gifts of God.
 But it is like an arm, a leg, part of me.
 On the other hand, books and paintings and languages and people are passions with me, always to be cultivated.
 Travel too.
 I am a lucky man to have a business which allows me to be on the road so much.
 On the train, the plane, I have time to read.
 There again, I am a lucky man to be a pianist.
 A splendid instrument, the piano, just the right size so that you cannot take it with you.
 Instead of practicing, I can read.
-A fortunate fellow, am I not?"
+A fortunate fellow, am I not?